Typical Seminar Workflow

 STEP 3: Add Members to Your Project

-You can add members in bulk and in ‘real time’ via an invitation code.
-Click the three-dot menu at the top right of the Members panel and select Invite someone to the Project.
+In a seminar/lecture setting, it makes sense to add members in bulk and in real time via an invitation code.
+Click the three-dot menu at the top right of the Members panel and select Invite Someone to the Project by a Shared Code.

 A six-digit invitation code will now be displayed at the top of the dialog.